Summary: This article will discuss how to do the the one-time set up of assessments and association charges on the model association.

 - The Primary Charge field should be checked if you are setting up the primary assessment or late fee for an association.
 Those are the only 2 charges that should have that box checked.

 - The Exclude from Collections field should be checked if you would like to exclude an assessment or charge from the collections process of your association.
+This will exclude the charge from BOTH entering collections, as well as escalating in the collections process.

 - The Exclude from Collections Balance Threshold box should be checked if you do not want a charge to go toward the threshold an association has, before it advances an account through the collections process